Comparison of The Best AI Language Learning Apps

 How It Works

-- Select from over 40 target languages (including Spanish, French, Japanese, and many more)
+- Select from over 40 target languages (including Spanish, French, Japanese, and more)

 - Max subscribers can engage in AI Roleplay scenarios to practice contextual dialogues with feedback on errors